Used and special one-off amplifiers

 The amp is 230V only as there is no way to reconfigure the internal transformer.
 It uses the C13 plug which is a bit of a pain but easily found on most laptop power supplies.

-Ahh the SRM-300, the weirdest Stax amp ever made.
+The SRM-300, the weirdest looking amp Stax ever made.
 This one was in a sorry state when it arrived, most the paint had flaked off the cover and it was bent out of shape due to shipping damage.
 The amp it self was just fine, measured great so I adjusted it and bent the covers back into shape and painted them.
 I had to sand them completely down so I tried a new way to a textured paint finish (as it was stock), it is a coarser than it should be but I think it looks nice.

 This is a SRM-1 Mk2 amp that has been fully refurbished with new capacitors, updated the bias circuit to the new standard and cleaned/lubricated the volume control.
 The amp can be set to any voltage before shipping it out and it is in over all good condition with some marks on the paintwork.